 In your final year you will have the opportunity to specialise in two out of the four disciplines of Education.
 By studying two disciplines in-depth you can tailor your studies to your research interests and career aspirations.
 You will examine the role of power in educational contexts drawing upon the work of key theorists Pierre Bourdieu and Michel Foucault.
-You can also choose to broaden your understanding of psychology by exploring social psychology.
 There is a focus on key social, economic, and cultural revolutions in European history and their influence on education, such as the French Revolution, the Industrial Revolution, and the Civil Rights Movement in your final year.